-Water samples are collected in Lakewatch to determine the water quality of lakes.
-Though not all encompassing, the variables collected in Lakewatch are sensitive to human activities in watersheds that can cause degraded water quality.
+The goal of Lakewatch is to collect water samples necessary to determine the water quality of lakes.
+Though not all encompassing, the variables measured in Lakewatch are sensitive to human activities in watersheds that may cause impacts to water quality.
 For example, nutrients such as phosphorus and nitrogen are important determinants of lake productivity.
-The concentrations of these nutrients in a lake are impacted (typically elevated) by land use changes such as increased crop production or livestock grazing.
-Elevated nutrient concentrations can cause increases in undesirable algae blooms resulting in low dissolved oxygen concentrations, degraded habitat for fish and noxious smells.
-A large increase in nutrients over time may also indicate sewage inputs which in turn may result in other human health concerns associated with bacteria or the protozoan Cryptosporidium.
+The concentrations of these nutrients in a lake are affected (typically elevated) by land use changes such as increased crop production or livestock grazing.
+Elevated nutrient concentrations can cause increases in undesirable algae blooms resulting in low dissolved oxygen concentrations, degraded fish habitat and production of noxious odors.
+Large increases in nutrients over time may also indicate sewage inputs, which in turn, may result in other human health concerns such as harmful bacteria or protozoans (e.g. Cryptosporidium).